Enzyme kinetics: Irreversible inhibitors

 Enzyme inhibitors can also irreversibly inactivate enzymes, usually by covalently modifying active site residues.
 These reactions, which may be called suicide substrates, follow exponential decay functions and are usually saturable.
 Below saturation, they follow first order kinetics with respect to inhibitor.
 Irreversible inhibition could be classified into two distinct types.
 Affinity labelling is a type of irreversible inhibition where a functional group that is highly reactive modifies a catalytically critical residue on the protein of interest to bring about inhibition.
 Mechanism-based inhibition, on the other hand, involves binding of the inhibitor followed by enzyme mediated alterations that transform the latter into a reactive group that irreversibly modifies the enzyme.

-Philosophical discourse on reversibility and irreversibility of inhibition

-Having discussed reversible inhibition and irreversible inhibition in the above two headings, it would have to be pointed out that the concept of reversibility (or irreversibility) is a purely theoretical construct exclusively dependent on the time-frame of the assay, i.e., a reversible assay involving association and dissociation of the inhibitor molecule in the minute timescales would seem irreversible if an assay assess the outcome in the seconds and vice versa.
-There is a continuum of inhibitor behaviors spanning reversibility and irreversibility at a given non-arbitrary assay time frame.
-There are inhibitors that show slow-onset behavior and most of these inhibitors, invariably, also show tight-binding to the protein target of interest.